Sachinsstac/itzfizz-scroll-animation/README.md

 ## 👨‍💻 Author
 ## Made with ❤️ by Sachin
-📧 Contact For feedback, suggestions, or queries, reach out at:
+📧 Contact For feedback, suggestions, or queries, reach out at:<br>
 📩 Email : sachin.webdevv@gmail.com